nextleap-project/countermitm/source/new.rst

-An attacker who can alter messages but has no way of reading or manipulating the second channel can disrupt the verification flow.
+An attacker who can alter messages but has no way of reading or manipulating the second channel can prevent the verification protocol from completing successfully by droping or altering messages.

 An attacker who can compromise both channels can inject wrong key material